H.R. 4077: GUARD Veterans’ Health Care Act

 Medicare Advantage organizations

-They would have to reimburse the VA for Medicare-covered services provided to their enrollees beginning with plan years on or after January 1, 2026, even if they would prefer prior authorization, extra documentation, or other utilization management rules.
+They would have to reimburse the VA for Medicare-covered care delivered to their enrollees starting with plan years on or after January 1, 2026, even where they would normally require prior authorization, extra documentation, or other utilization management.

-Stand-alone PDP sponsors would be required to reimburse the VA for covered prescription drugs provided to enrolled individuals and would be subject to the same deadlines, interest rules, and penalties for nonpayment.
+Stand-alone drug plan sponsors would have to reimburse the VA for covered prescription drugs it provides to enrolled veterans, under the same deadlines, interest rules, and penalties for nonpayment.

 Insurers and other third-party payers

-For non-service-connected disability claims, they would face 45-day and 15-day payment deadlines, interest under 31 U.S.C. § 3717 for late payment, reporting duties within 30 days, and possible liability for double the amount of the claim or the higher of triple damages or $50,000 for willful refusal to pay.
+For care tied to non-service-connected conditions, they would face 45-day and 15-day payment deadlines, interest on late payment, reporting duties within 30 days, and possible liability for double the claim, or the higher of triple damages or $50,000 for willful refusal to pay.

 Parties in settlements and tort cases